grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - def2-TZVP
       -
     * - prog
-      - program that should be used for this step
+      - program that should be used for this step.
       - ORCA
       -
     * - sm